What to visit in Costa da Morte in 10 days

 Day 10: Carballo

-To end your visit to the Costa da Morte, we recommend that you visit Carballo, the largest town in the area.
-It has a route through the dozens of murals that cover the buildings.
-Here you will also have the opportunity to relax in its spa.
+To wrap up your trip around Costa da Morte, we recommend visiting Carballo, the largest urban centre in the area.
+It features a route of dozens of murals painted across buildings.
+Here you’ll also have the chance to unwind at its spa.

-If, after a while among the buildings, you miss the wild nature so characteristic of the Costa da Morte, we recommend a last visit to the sea in the Espazo Natural Razo-Baldaio.
+If, after some city streets, you’re already missing the wild nature that defines Costa da Morte, we suggest one last visit to the sea at Razo-Baldaio Natural Area.

-And, after that last wonderful walk, you will be ready to go back home.
-We hope you are looking forward to visiting our little paradise again.
+And after that final wonderful walk, you’ll be ready to head back home—hopefully already dreaming of coming back to visit our little paradise again.

-Costa da Morte: an experience that leaves its mark
+Costa da Morte: an experience that leaves a mark

-Costa da Morte is a place of legends and captivating landscapes, a corner of Galicia where time seems to stand still and nature reclaims its role.
-This region offers you the opportunity to explore beaches, mountains and fishing villages that will connect you with the history and authenticity of Galicia.
+Costa da Morte is a land of legends and captivating landscapes—a corner of Galicia where time seems to slow down and nature takes centre stage.
+This region gives you the chance to explore beaches, mountains and seaside towns that connect you with Galicia’s history and authenticity.

-Whichever part of travelling you enjoy the most, we are sure that Costa da Morte will offer you something magical along those lines.
-Come and discover why Costa da Morte is much more than a destination: it is a journey into the soul of the Galician coast.
+Whatever kind of traveller you are, we’re sure Costa da Morte will offer something magical along those lines.
+Come and discover why Costa da Morte is so much more than a destination: it’s a journey to the soul of the Galician coast.

-If you visit this territory and upload photos to Instagram, tag us on the account @visitacostadamorte where you can also be inspired by those who have already felt the magic of this space before.
+If you visit this territory and upload photos to Instagram, tag us at @visitacostadamorte —you can also get inspired there by people who’ve already felt the magic of this place.

 Posta De Sol En Faro De Fisterra